Chengdu: US leaves consulate amid row with China

-The closure leaves the US with four consulates in mainland China and an embassy in the capital Beijing.
-It also has a consulate in Hong Kong.
+After the mission’s closure the US will have four consulates in mainland China and an embassy in the capital Beijing.
+It also has a consulate in Hong Kong, the former British colony.

 What happened in Houston last week?

-China lost its Houston mission last week, but still has four other consulates in the US and an embassy in Washington DC.
+China lost its Houston mission last week, but still has four other consulates in the US and an embassy in the capital Washington DC.

 After a 72-hour deadline for Chinese diplomats to leave the Houston consulate expired on Friday, reporters saw men who appeared to be US officials force open a door to enter the premises.

-US Secretary of State Mike Pompeo said Washington had acted because Beijing was “stealing” intellectual property.
+US Secretary of State Mike Pompeo explained the Houston closure, saying Washington had acted because Beijing was “stealing” intellectual property.